tomjaguarpaw/H2/posts/git-rebase-conflicts.md

 How to resolve git rebase conflicts

 You will be presented with two different hunks.
-Your task is to combine the logical changes of the two options.
+Your task is to combine the semantic content of the two patches.

 It is almost always the wrong thing to choose exactly one of them.
+The whole point of merging is to *combine* two different changes, not to choose one or the other.

 The existence of a merge conflict means that the patches could not be merged textually.
 However, the aim is actually to merge them